 Will I definitely be cared for in the way I ask?

 An Advance Care Plan stating your wishes is not legally binding, but anyone who is making decisions about your care should take it into account.
 In some cases, it may not be possible to follow your wishes.
-For example you may prefer to be cared for at home, but you develop a new symptom that can’t be managed at home.
-You may find the information on Compassion in Dying's website useful.
+For example, you may prefer to be cared for at home, but you develop a new symptom that can’t be managed at home.

 An Advance Decision to Refuse Treatment can be legally binding if it is completed correctly, including being signed, witnessed and dated.